-Are you reinventing the wheel with your business?
+Are you Reinventing the wheel with your business?
 The first five years of my life were in a council flat in the East End of London, the only natural greenery I had seen was the river Thames (It was very dirty).
 Imagine what was going on in my head when my mum and dad moved us out to Sevenoaks and I saw grass for the first time….

 Not only did I see grass, flowers and trees for the first time I came across the humble honey bee!
 I asked my dad what it was and he went into great detail explaining that the honey bee is the source of all food because without it’s pollination of the plants the human race would starve.
 This information started my lifelong fascination with bees.

-Two years ago (quite a few years after the first bee encounter) I fulfilled that lifelong ambition of acquiring my first bee hive; little did I realise what a journey of discovery I was embarking upon.
+Ten years ago (quite a few years after the first bee encounter) I fulfilled that lifelong ambition of acquiring my first bee hive; little did I realise what a journey of discovery I was embarking upon.
 If I knew anything, I knew that I knew nothing about beekeeping and if I wanted to be the best beekeeper I could be, I would need some help.

 One of our ABC Networks members had a stepson that had been keeping bees for ten years since he was seven, so I asked him if I could pay him to teach me, as we all know the quickest way to acquire a new skill is to learn from someone that’s been there, seen it and done it!
 He agreed and I’m now a proficient beekeeper.